xShihiro/robot-arm-motion-classifier/README.md

 - `src/demo.py` – train RF and predict unlabeled demo files

 ## Notes
-- Plots require a display; on headless runs set a non-interactive backend (e.g., `MPLBACKEND=Agg`) to avoid errors.
 - To refresh the environment: delete `.venv`, recreate it, reinstall from the requirements files.